 What is an Isolation Gown?

+One common question we get at Direct Textile Store is what is an Isolation Gown?
 Isolation gowns are examples of personal protective equipment used in health care settings.
 They are used to protect the wearer from the spread of infection or illness if the wearer comes in contact with potentially infectious liquid and solid material.
-They may also be used to help prevent the isolation gown wearer from transferring microorganisms that could harm vulnerable patients, such as those with weakened immune systems.
+They may also be used to help prevent the wearer from transferring microorganisms that could harm vulnerable patients, such as those with weakened immune systems.
 Medical Gowns are one part of an overall infection-control strategy.
+In this blog we will explore the various types of isolation gowns for their specific needs and coverages.

 What is the difference between isolation gown and surgical gown?